-How does a used plus highly spec’d Fender Custom Shop 1960 Journeyman Relic Strat with a supa cool ‘faded ice blue metallic’ finish, interest you – Spec’d with a set of hand wound pick-ups, a 10″ fingerboard radius with a set of 6150 medium/jumbo frets – 2022 has arrived and along with it another price increase from Fender, which would now result in this new Strat attracting a price tag in excess of £4000 , along with at least a 6 month waiting time, once the order has been placed – See below for full spec and additional info – This Strat has barely been played and is effectively still in new showroom condition – Nevertheless, it has spent a short time on my work bench for a new set of 10-46 gauge strings, plus a check-up/set-up, so all ready to go with a good sensible action
+How does a used plus highly spec’d Fender Custom Shop 1960 Journeyman Relic Strat with a supa cool ‘faded ice blue metallic’ finish, interest you ? – Spec’d with a set of hand wound pick-ups, a 10″ fingerboard radius with a set of 6150 medium/jumbo frets – 2023 arrived and along with it another price increase from Fender, which would now result in a new similar spec’d Custom Shop Strat attracting a price tag well in excess of £4000 , along with at least a 6 month waiting time, once the order has been placed – See below for full spec and additional info – This Strat has barely been played and is effectively still in new showroom condition – Nevertheless, it has spent a short time on my work bench for a new set of 10-46 gauge strings, plus a check-up/set-up, so all ready to go with a good sensible action

 Full spec + details for a 1960 Journeyman Relic Strat :-